Braided symmetries of $SU_{q,\phi}(2)$ and Podle\'s Spheres: A family of spheres

 The above form of relations can be further simplified.
 By substitution

-one can eliminate parameter $\phi$ from relations (\ref{cs22}) and simplify them further to:
+one can eliminate parameter $\phi$ from relations (\ref{cs22}) and reduce them further to:

-One can easily see that the basis of the above algebra are of the form $(e_0)^n (e_1)^m$ and $(e_0)^n (e_{-1})^m$.
+One can easily see that the basis elements of the above algebra are of the form $(e_0)^n (e_1)^m$ and $(e_0)^n (e_{-1})^m$.
 Note that all commutation relations depend exclusively on $z=q^2e^{2i\psi}$ or its inverse and therefore the algebra cannot be a star algebra unless $q^2=1$.
+Furthermore, we can easily check the representations of this algebra.